tencentyun/intlcloud-documents/product/CDN与加速/全球应用加速/操作指南/接入管理/通道管理_intl.md

 ## Enabling Connections
 1. Select connections to be enabled on the **Access Management** page.
 2. Click **Enable** to enable the specified connections in batch.
-After the connections are enabled, the client can access them using VIP or domain name for acceleration.
+3.After the connections are enabled, the client can access them using VIP or domain name for acceleration.

 ![](https://main.qcloudimg.com/raw/7fa62f53889b0c7f500fa42e7e1e8ce6.jpg)